DataFire/Integrations/integrations/generated/google_ml/README.md

   * parameterServerCount `string`: Optional.
 The number of parameter server replicas to use for the training
   * parameterServerType `string`: Optional.
 Specifies the type of virtual machine to use for your training
   * pythonModule `string`: Required.
 The Python module name to run after installing the packages.
+  * pythonVersion `string`: Optional.
+The version of Python used in training.
+If not set, the default
   * region `string`: Required.
 The Google Compute Engine region to run the training job in.
   * runtimeVersion `string`: Optional.
 The Google Cloud ML runtime version to use for training.
 If not
   * scaleTier `string` (values: BASIC, STANDARD_1, PREMIUM_1, BASIC_GPU, BASIC_TPU, CUSTOM): Required.
 Specifies the machine types, the number of replicas for workers